25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 3. Snorkle with Sea Life

-It should come as no surprise that Maui has some incredible sea life!
-There are so many great snorkeling and scuba diving spots around the island.
+With all the incredible sea life, there are endless snorkeling and scuba diving spots around the island.
 One thing we always had packed with us anytime we left our house in Maui was our snorkels and flippers.

 Maui Fun Things to Do